What is a chargeback? How it works and how to avoid it

 What is a chargeback in accounting?

-Chargebacks affect small businesses through:
+Chargebacks affect small businesses in four key ways:

 Chargebacks vs refunds: key differences